 Ongoing Support After Certificate Issued by TEACH

 TEACH provides support long after an individual is issued a Standard Certificate.
-During the first two years after certification (3-years of Program Support), the TEACH certified teacher, or masterteacher, receives supervisory support.
+During the first two years after certification (3-years of Program Support), the TEACH certified teacher, or masterteacher receives supervisory support.
 In addition, the TEACH masterteacher receives access to the TEACH portal.
-In the portal, the masterteacher may access any of the uGuide Resources available to teachers. uGuide Resources include courses on:
+In the portal, the masterteacher may access any of the uGuide Resources available to teachers.
+A few uGuide Resources include: